Jean-André Venel

-Jean-André Venel (28 May 1740 – 9 March 1791) was a Swiss doctor and a pioneer in the field of orthopedics.
+Jean-André Venel (28 May 1740 – 9 March 1791) was a Swiss surgeon and a pioneer in the field of orthopedics.

+Biography

-Venel was born in Morges, the son of a surgeon, Jean-François Venel.
-He studied medicine in Montpellier, Paris and Strasbourg, and practised at Orbe and Yverdon; between 1770 and 1775 he was attached to the court of Count Stanisław Potocki.
+Venel was born on 28 May 1740 in Morges, Vaud, the son of Jean-François Venel, a barber surgeon and perruquier, and Françoise-Elizabeth Guex.
+He apprenticed as a surgeon with François-David Cabanis in Geneva.
+Venel continued his education in Montpellier, Paris and Strasbourg, and practiced in Vaud at Orbe and Yverdon; between 1770 and 1775 he was attached to the court of Count Stanisław Potocki.

+In 1778, Venel opened in Yverdon the first school for midwives in Switzerland.
+He then turned to orthopedics, then very recent field, and in 1780 established the world's first orthopaedics clinic in Orbe.
 Nicholas Andry, in his work Orthopaedia, or the Art of Preventing and Correcting Deformities in Children (English edition 1741), had been the first to use the term "orthopaedia", but Venel is regarded by many as the "father of orthopaedics" because of his development of the practical applications.
-He for example established the world's first orthopaedics clinic in Orbe (VD).